Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 #### Configure client for Azure sovereign cloud

-By default, all clients are configured to use the Azure public cloud.
-To use a sovereign cloud, provide the correct endpoint and audience value while instantiating the clients.
+By default, the library's clients are configured to use the Azure Public Cloud.
+To use a sovereign cloud instead, provide the correct endpoint and audience value when instantiating a client.
 For example:

 ```ts
 import { DefaultAzureCredential } from "@azure/identity";